 From Mount Nemrut, travel south to the bustling pilgrimage city of Şanlıurfa, once ancient Edessa.

 Most visitors come here today to visit the Neolithic temple T-pillars of Göbeklitepe, Turkey's newest UNESCO World Heritage Site.

-Şanlıurfa itself, though, is worth a few days of your time.
+Şanlıurfa's attractions are worth a few days of your time.
 The old town bazaar district is a fascinating place to visit, while Şanlıurfa Archaeology Museum is a dazzling journey through the dawn of human culture.
-This is also the best base from which to day trip to the mudbrick beehive houses of Harran.
+This is also the best base from which to day trip to the mudbrick beehive houses and other historic attractions of Harran.

 Add On: Mardin's airport has regular flights to Istanbul, so with more time, you can easily combine this trip with one of the coastal itineraries.

 Southern Mediterranean Highlights: Aspendos and Perge; Alanya Castle; Anamurium; Kızkalesi ruins; Tarsus old town

 Turkey's southern corner of the Mediterranean is less visited by foreign tourists but is home to plenty of historic attractions, castles, classical-era ruins, and coastal scenery.